Welcome to Our Camino Primitivo Blog

 I don't remember much of this community except for another small stone church with an interesting bell tower.
 On the opposite side of the road was a huge and magnificent pine tree with two benches placed below it, and just beside this was a tall stone cross.
 It bore a carving of Santiago which had grown bright green moss in places, making him appear like he had bright green eyes.

-At the far edge of town a sign directed us a few hundred meters off the Camino to see the Igresia de Santa Maria de Moreira, a stone monastery built in 1185.
+At the far edge of town, a sign directed us a few hundred meters off the Camino to see the Igresia de Santa Maria de Moreira, a stone monastery built in 1185.
 We decided to make the side trip, thinking it was worthwhile to see the old stone building.
-We had been leap frogging with another couple of hikers all morning, and they were also checking out the historic site when we arrived.
-It turned out to be majestic brick building with an old and peaceful feel.
+We had been leap-frogging with another couple of hikers all morning, and they were also checking out the historic site when we arrived.
+It turned out to be a majestic brick building with an old and peaceful feel.

 By this time the sun was getting pretty hot, so the next short jaunt down a very exposed paved road was tough going.
 Apart from the pleasant pastoral countryside, a highlight was spotting several truly huge lizards basking in the heat on the edge of the pavement.
 Their blue heads and bright green tails were virtually glowing in the bright sunshine.

 The last part of the day was a mix of countryside and small rural villages.
-In some sections we walked on dirt tracks that cut across open fields, and in others we followed the road.
-By this point the heat was starting to get to us, and we decided to pick up our pace and power through to get out of the afternoon sun.
-Despite our best efforts, as we watched the distances on the way markers slowly decreasing a few meters at a time, we felt like some kilometers were never ending.
+In some sections, we walked on dirt tracks that cut across open fields, and in others, we followed the road.
+By this point, the heat was starting to get to us, and we decided to pick up our pace and power through to get out of the afternoon sun.
+Despite our best efforts, as we watched the distances on the way markers slowly decreasing a few meters at a time, we felt like some kilometres were never-ending.

 We knew Lugo was on a hill, and that it was surrounded by Roman walls.
-We'd been imagining something that looked like Pamplona from a distance, with castle walls clearly visible from a distance, but from afar Lugo looked like a modern city.
+We'd been imagining something that looked like Pamplona from a distance, with castle walls clearly visible, but from afar Lugo looked like a modern city.

 As we descended through the suburbs we watched the markers counting down to the point where we were only 100 km away from Santiago.
 Just at the edge of the city we passed the official 100 km marker post.
 We followed a busy road under a railroad track, climbed a short, steep hill, and suddenly turned a corner and found ourselves entering the old part of the city through the Puerta de San Pedro gate.
 We followed the Way towards the main square, waving a hasty hello to Mik who was already enjoying a spot of lunch at an outdoor café.

-We soon found our hotel, where we will spend two nights, did our laundry, and headed back out to explore a little.
+We soon found our hotel, where we would spend two nights, did our laundry and headed back out to explore a little.
 Around 6 pm we sat down for a cold cerveza at a small café in one of the lesser squares.
-We were hungry, so we ordered a plate of pimientos de padron, as well as tapas that was fried and salted mushrooms.
+We were hungry, so we ordered a plate of pimientos de padron, as well as tapas that were fried and salted mushrooms.
 Both were delicious!

 As we sat there Tom turned up, and then Ben, Roni, Frieda, Michael, Ally, and about half a dozen others.
 It turned into a long and festive evening, with great company and good conversation that lasted well into the night.